How to Prevent Drowning Accidents

 - Keep the proper extension and throwing devices in clear visibility at your pool area.

-- Watch your children when they are swimming, leave your cell phone in the house!
+- Be within an arms reach of your young children when they are swimming; leave your cell phone in the house!
+Lifeguard Your Child

 - Memorize this mantra, "reach and throw - don't go!"
 Always make going into the water for a rescue the last choice you make unless you are trained to do so.